unjs/consola/README.md

 ### Creating your own reporter

-A reporter (Class or Object) exposes `log(logObj)` method.
+A reporter (class or object) exposes `log(logObj)` method.
-To write a reporter, check implementations to get an idea.
+To get more info about how to write your own reporter, take a look into the linked implementations above.

 ## Types

-Types are _logging levels_.
+Types are used to actually log messages to the reporters.
+Each type is attached to a _logging level_.

 A list of all available default types is [here](./src/types.js).

 ## Creating a new instance